25 January 2023

 Find any lost super

-Consolidate your super into one account
+Consider consolidating your super into one account

 If you do find lost super, you might want to consider consolidating those accounts into one.

 Before making a decision to combine your super, look out for any fees or charges that may apply.
 Make sure you also understand the impact of combining your accounts on any additional benefits, such as insurance.
+We recommend you consider seeking financial advice.

-2 - Make sure your level of insurance fits your growing family
+Make sure your level of insurance fits your growing family

 Nobody likes to talk about death.
 But the only thing scarier than dying is the thought of how your family would survive financially if you were no longer around.
 So when it comes to providing security for your family, a simple review of your insurance now can provide you with peace of mind.

 A change in your family structure is one of the 4 key times in life to review your super.
 A growing family can mean a move to a bigger home, or buying a bigger car, or it could mean taking on more work or a new job.
 Make sure any changes are covered by reviewing your levels of cover, and needs.
-Superannuation funds generally offer basic cover when you open an account2, but it’s important to understand that you can adjust this level of cover to suit your life stage.
+Superannuation funds generally offer basic cover when you open an account2, but it’s important to understand that you can apply to adjust this level of cover to suit your life stage.

 In some circumstances, insurance cover linked to your super will lapse if there are no contributions being made into your account.
 Be sure to have a look at the insurance cover you have through your super, as well as check any special conditions that might apply if you’re off work.